 Columns (2) to (4) of Table 4 display the results when the dependent variable is replaced by various channels through which real activities earnings management is realized (sales manipulation, overproduction, and reducing discretionary expenses).
-The sign of coefficient a_1 remains positive and it is statistically significant (at least at the 1 % percent level) for two components of real activities earnings management (RM_PROD and RM_DISCEXP).
-However, we find that the coefficient a_1 is negatively associated with ITR in Column (2), when we use RM_CFO as the dependent variable.
+The sign of coefficient $a_1$ remains positive and it is statistically significant (at least at the 5% percent level) for two components of real activities earnings management ( $RM\PROD$ and $RM\DISCEXP$ ).
+However, we find that the coefficient $a_1$ is negative but not associated with ITR in Column (2), when we use $RM\CFO$ as the dependent variable.
 In general, we find strong evidence to suggest that there exists a positive relation between insider trading restrictions and incentives of managers to engage in overproduction and reducing discretionary expenses.
-On the other hand, we find that insider trading restrictions is negatively related to real activities earnings management through sales manipulation.
+On the other hand, we find that insider trading restrictions is not related to real activities earnings management through sales manipulation.